preamble attached >>>

 (ii) [Reserved]

-(3) For material identified in this AD, contact General Electric Company,
+(3) For GE material identified in this AD, contact the General Electric

 For information on the availability of this material at the FAA, call